Jessa-Henderson/Final-Project-Group5/README.md

 Code contains all the .py files and supporting files that are needed to execute the code for this project.

 Individual-Final-Report contains individual folders for each group member's reflection on her personal contribution to the overall project.

-PLEASE IGNORE FOR GRADING:

-GUI-Draft - as this folder was used internally by the group to track changes in the GUI code as the GUI progressed.